Fela Sowande: Career

+Sowande was one of the six judges who selected the Nigerian National Anthem in 1960.

+In 1962 he travelled to the United States on a Rockefeller Foundation fellowship.
+In 1968, he moved to Howard University in Washington, D.C., then to the University of Pittsburgh.

+Music

 Western and African ideas prevail in his music, which included organ works such as Yorùbá Lament, Obangiji, Kyrie, Gloria, Jesu Olugbala, and Oba Aba Ke Pe.
-Most of these show a strong influence from Anglican Church music, combined with Yoruba pentatonic melodies.
+Most of these show a strong influence from Anglican Church music, combined with Yoruba pentatonic melodies, and would have appealed to members of the West London Mission of African descent.

-His orchestral works include Six Sketches for Full Orchestra, A Folk Symphony, and African Suite for string orchestra, and show African rhythmic and harmonic characteristics.
-The final movement of African Suite became known to Canadian audiences as the theme of the popular CBC music programme Gilmour's Albums, and is now a Canadian orchestral standard.
+His orchestral works include Six Sketches for Full Orchestra, A Folk Symphony, and the African Suite for string orchestra, and show African rhythmic and harmonic characteristics.
+The final movement became known to Canadian audiences as the theme of the popular CBC music programme Gilmour's Albums, and is now a Canadian orchestral standard.
 He also wrote a significant amount of secular and sacred choral music, mainly a cappella.
 Some of these works were composed during his period with the BBC Africa Service.

-He went back to Nigeria to scholarly work with the Nigerian Broadcasting Corporation and later the University of Ibadan.
-He was appointed MBE in the 1955 Queen's Birthday Honours for his work in the Nigerian Broadcasting Service.
-In 1968 he moved to Howard University in Washington, D.C., then the University of Pittsburgh.
+Nigerian art music

+Ronnie Graham identifies the "art" music - "or the acculturated music of Nigeria's educated and westernised elite" - as a neglected area of study, which he presumes is due to its close approximation of western classical music.
+Graham identifies other composers of Nigerian art music as Samuel Akpabot (1932–2000), Ayo Bankole (1935–1976), Lazarus Ekwueme (born 1936), Akin Euba (1935–2020), Adam Fiberesima (1926–c1975), Oakchukwu Ndubuisi (born 1939), Josiah Ransome-Kuti (1855–1930) and Ikole Harcourt Whyte (1905–1977).
+"Many of their compositions involve adapting folk songs and traditions to western classical arrangements and instruments", he says.

 Later life

-In the last years of his life Sowande taught in the Department of Pan-African Studies at Kent State University, and lived in nearby Ravenna, Ohio with his wife, Eleanor McKinney, who was one of the founders of Pacifica Radio.
+In the last years of his life Sowande taught in the Department of Pan-African Studies at Kent State University, and lived in nearby Ravenna, Ohio, with his wife, Eleanor McKinney, who was one of the founders of Pacifica Radio.
 He died in Ravenna and is buried in Randolph Township, Ohio.

 In addition to his position as a professor, Sowande also held the chieftaincy title of the Bariyo of Lagos.
 There is currently a move to set up a centre to research and promote his works, as many remain unpublished or are out of print.